10 Snakes Of Trinidad And Tobogo

 Source: iNaturalist user Rob Foster – CC BY 4.0

 One of a handful of snakes worldwide with blood red eyes.
 But unlike Europe’s adder, this species cannot kill a human, possessing only a mild venom.
 Tropical flatsnakes are extremely widespread in South America, covering a swathe of Brazil to Ecuador, Colombia and Costa Rica.
-Trinidad may have the most map dots of all, although they’re not found on Tobago.
+Trinidad may have the most dots on the map of all, although they’re not found on Tobago.
 Siphlophis compressus measures 65-120cm, and is an arboreal snake, spending much of its time on branches, occasionally straying to the ground where they’re spotted on roads.
 They avoid human-developed zones, preferring untouched forests swarming with native Trinidad wildlife.

 Tropical flat snakes prey mainly on reptiles, such as lava lizards (Tropidurus), many-colored bush anoles, and the ubiquitous green iguana.
 As a nocturnal snake, Siphlophis compressus is thought to snatch lizards while they sleep at night, and reptile eggs have also been observed in their stomach.